People are organizing, exercising, and healthy menu planning with a renewed energy, now that the holidays are over, and we’re full swing into January.

 Stop spending money on things that you can easily make yourself at home.
 This includes hummus and other bean dips, nut and seed milks, healthy puddings, muffins, granola and granola bars!
 It doesn’t take long and the internet is full of recipes and tutorials.

 For less than $2 you can make a batch of hummus that will last you more than a week.
 I love alternating between bean dips and yoghurt and herb dips for my son’s lunch, both of which are easy and quick to make myself.

 Do you normally add things like sprouts to your salads and sandwiches?
 Grab a mason jar and some cheesecloth and start sprouting your own!
 It’s easy, cheap healthy food that you’ll have just 3-6 days later.

 When you’re eating healthy on a budget, it’s the perfect time to take inventory of what you have left in your pantry.
 Plan cheap healthy meals around things that you already have in stock, reducing the amount you need to spend when grocery shopping.

 Dried pasta, grains, legumes, canned tomatoes, beans, and other pantry staples can really be put to good use.
 Try to focus on using up what you have before needing to buy more.

 Plan ahead and reduce waste

 Have some meals stashed away for emergencies, or busy days?
-Now is the time to put a few to use.
+Put all that cheap healthy food to use.
 I’ve been hauling out some frozen portions of soup, stew and chili to feed us at least one night per week.
-They’re all made with quality, whole ingredients and take some pressure of my grocery budget for the week.
+They’re all made with quality, whole ingredients and take some pressure off my grocery budget for the week.

-What are some of the money-saving tactics you’re using to stay healthy and make changes this year?
+What are some of the ways you’re planning on healthy grocery shopping on a budget this year?